mrhenrike/PrinterXPL-Forge/README.md

 laserjet.lan:/> exit
 ```

-A list of generic VOID-PRINT commands is given below:
+A list of generic PrinterReaper commands is given below:

 ```
 help      List available commands or get detailed help with 'help cmd'.